WE ARE CLASSIFIED AS AN ESSENTIAL SERVICE AND ARE OPEN FOR BUSINESS - CONTACT US FOR YOUR REQUIREMENTS

 The recycled paper we promote is made from 100% post consumer waste.
 This means paper that has been used in offices is broken down to a pulp and made into toilet paper and paper towels.
 All the ink is removed through oxygen bleaching with no chemicals involved.
 The resulting leftover sludge is used as a soil re-conditioner.
 The Earthcare manufacturers claim they save 42,000 tonnes of waste paper from going into landfills.

-The virgin paper we sell is made from sustainable forests.
+The new paper we sell is made from sustainable forests.
 This means that every tree that is cut down to make the paper is replaced with three trees.

 Even if using standard cleaning products you can do a great deal to ensure we live in a safe environment.